gospel-desk/www.logstown.com/about/index.md

 #### Brand Assets

 These are trademarks of Gospel Desk.
-You may use them to refer and link to Gospel Desk, but not to impersonate Gospel Desk.
+You may use them to refer and link to Gospel Desk, but not (of course) to impersonate Gospel Desk.

 <style>
   .content .assets a {